 After considering public submissions on the Draft Scoping Requirements, the Minister for Planning issued final Scoping Requirements for the EES on 1 February 2011.

-Beaumaris Motor Yacht Squadron has prepared a Stakeholder Consultation Plan that outlines the opportunities for community engagement during the preparation of the EES.
+Beaumaris Motor Yacht Squadron prepared a Stakeholder Consultation Plan that outlined the opportunities for community engagement during the preparation of the EES.